ERP Selection Tips

 If your organization is prioritizing the customer experience, you’ll need a system that handles marketing and customer relationship management.
 Some of these systems also handle configure-price-quote.

 When you’re talking about meeting customer expectations, you probably need an e-commerce platform that integrates with a core ERP system.
 This allows you to integrate customer data, dynamic pricing information and other real-time data with your supply chain.
-The retiring of Baby Boomers and the increase of the Millennial workforce is a major reason why a lot of companies are integrating e-commerce.

 4. Understand the Software Tiers